scottalmond/EscapeRoom/resources/DESIGN.md

 ![Hyperspace Demo View Right Down](https://raw.githubusercontent.com/scottalmond/EscapeRoom/master/resources/hyperspace_background_demo3.png)

 - Implementation [TIER 3] [Software]: To accomplish this simulated background motion requires a video that is larger than the screen.
 In testing, a 2x by 2x upscale worked well since the center of the video (focal point of the hyperspace tunnel) appeared directly on the edge of the screen.
-Limiting the navigator field of view to this limit would help ensure that players still see at least one ring approaching even when the view port is very much askew.
+Restricting the navigator field of view to this limit would help ensure that players still see at least one ring approaching even when the view port is very much askew.
-	- Implementation [TIER 3] [Software]: This upscale could be accomplished by neglecting the 1:1 aspect ratio design goal for elements outside the center of the video (which will be moving past the players faster than the center portion), and by using a longer window when creating frames from the mural (1,550 pixels long rather than 1,100 pixels)
+	- Implementation [TIER 3] [Software]: This upscale could be accomplished by neglecting the 1:1 aspect ratio design goal for elements outside the center of the video (which will be moving past the players faster and stretching will be less evident), and by using a longer polar transform window when creating frames from the mural (1,550 pixels long rather than 1,100 pixels)

 ![Hyperspace Background Demo Video](https://raw.githubusercontent.com/scottalmond/EscapeRoom/master/resources/hyperspace_background_demo4.png)